haruosuz/plasmids/references/plasmids.metagenome.md

 Ankita Kothari 1, Yu-Wei Wu 1 2, John-Marc Chandonia 3 4, Marimikel Charrier 1, Lara Rajeev 1, Andrea M Rocha 5, Dominique C Joyner 6, Terry C Hazen 5 6, Steven W Singer 1, Aindrila Mukhopadhyay 7 3
 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6391923/

+The circular plasmids from groundwater were diverse in encoding five out of six different relaxase groups and seven incompatibility groups into which plasmids are classified.
+Based on the relaxase classification (37), MOBQ and MOBP were the most abundant (Fig. 6a).

+## 2018

 https://link.springer.com/referenceworkentry/10.1007%2F978-1-4614-1531-2_565
 Cite this entry as: